george-hawkins/pololu-romi-jetbot/jetson-nano-power.md

 Voltage regulators involve a dropout voltage - the input voltage must be a certain minimum amount higher than the desired output voltage.
 According to the graphs for both the 6A and 9A model a 2S battery _should_ still be just about fine when almost discharged (when its output voltage will be around 6V, down from its nominal voltage of 7.4V and its fully charged voltage of 8.4V).

 **Important:** these components can get extremely hot in normal operation - thermal shutdown protection only activates at 160C.

+### Power distribution boards

+getfpv have a large [range of PDBs](https://www.getfpv.com/electronics/power-distribution-boards-pdb.html?dir=asc&order=price) including ones from Lumenier, like this [one](https://www.getfpv.com/lumenier-4power-mini-pdb.html), that are specifically designed for use with Pololu step-down (though really the ones with a smaller PCB than those listed above).

+Banggood obviously also have lots of PDBs (but as usual they're not conveniently catagorized) - suitable looking ones (without additional electronics such as a voltage regulation) include this [one](https://www.banggood.com/30x30-35x35-PCB-ESC-Power-Distribution-Board-For-MINI-Quadcopter-Multicopter-p-984686.html) and this [one](https://www.banggood.com/Martian-Mini-PDB-Power-Distribution-Board-for-Martian-I-II-III-Frame-Kit-p-1081695.html) (the large battery holes are meant to take an XT60 connector).

 ### BECs, UBECs and SBECs